Intelligent-Mobile-Device-Lab-at-KSU/KSU-T-Rover-Stem-Kit/README.md

 # KSU T-Rover STEM Kit
 The Kennesaw State University T-Rover STEM Kit is a GPS-waypoint following robotic platform.
 The STEM kit development was commissioned by T-Mobile in August 2020, and completed by the Intelligent Mobile Device Lab @ KSU in April 2021.
 The STEM kit is open for all users that would like to learn more about connected autononous vehicles, or who would like to build a low-cost GPS-based path following robot.
+The STEM kit can be assembled for $600 - $1,200 (download the latest Bill Of Materials).

 ### Requirements